tinosulzer/travis-ci-latex-pdf/README.md

 ## 3. Docker image with TeX Live

 This method downloads a docker image which contains a small TeX Live installation.
+Thanks to [Andreas Strauman](https://github.com/Strauman/travis-latexbuild/) for figuring this out.
 At the moment it uses `latexmk` to compile pdfs which is configured to run `pdflatex` by default, but it should be easy to configure it for other tex engines.

 #### Pro: